 An additional factor is the cost of financial services marketing.
-With some of the highest CPC in the digital marketing industry, and potential for big returns, it’s no surprise that marketing banking, investment or financial products is big business.
+With some of the highest CPC in the digital marketing industry and potential for big returns, it’s no surprise that marketing banking, investment, or financial products are big business.

 And for those selling financial products, the cost of fraud has an even greater impact.

 Based on data from financial services clients of ClickCease, the average rate of fake/fraudulent traffic is just over 20%.

 When you consider that banks, insurers, and other financial institutions spend around 12-15% of their budgets on marketing, this is clearly a huge amount.

 Some of the biggest marketing spenders (2018 figures) include:

 - American Express ($2.5 billion)